 - 1. Render initial care in accordance with the Routine Patient Care Protocol and Routine Trauma Care Protocol. - 2.
-Oxygen: 15 LPM via NRM or 6 LPM via nasal cannula. - a.
-Maintain SPO2 > 94% - b.
+Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress is noted, apply a pulse ox.
+If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to ≥94%. - b.
 Patients with poor respiratory effort may require ventilation with a BVM at 8-10 breaths/min. - 3.
 Control bleeding based on Bleeding Control Protocol.

-BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+- 1. EMT Care includes all components of EMR Care. - 2.
 Repeat vital signs, GCS & RTS every 5 minutes. - 3.
 Initiate ALS intercept and transport as soon as possible. - 4.
 Apply waveform capnography (if equipped).